 DeepSeek-Coder-V2 (available in the chat) felt incredibly sharp; it understood nuances that sometimes trip up other models.

 For reasoning and math, the DeepSeek-Reasoner (R1) shone brightly.
 I asked it to solve logic puzzles and multi-step problems, and it reasoned step-by-step better than many free alternatives.
-Content creation was solid too generated articles that needed minimal editing.
+Content creation was solid, and it generated articles that needed minimal editing.

 One standout: I uploaded a research PDF on quantum computing, and it summarized key sections accurately while answering follow-up questions.
 Long-context handling is strong; it remembers details from conversations spanning thousands of tokens.